An intrinsic characterization of C*-simplicity: Residually normal subgroups

 Let $T$ be a locally finite tree with boundary $\partial T$.
 For a fixed vertex $v$ in $T$, points in $\partial T$ correspond to geodesic rays in $T$ starting at $v$.
 Let $\aut(T)$ denote the automorphism group of $T$, and let $G < \aut(T)$ be a subgroup.

 Suppose $G$ has the property that if $T'$ is one of the two trees obtained by deleting an edge of $T$, then there is a non-trivial element $g \in G$ that fixes every vertex in $T'$.
 Fix $x \in \partial T$, and let $G_x = \{g \in G \mid gx = x\}$ denote the corresponding stabilizer subgroup in $G$.
-We will show that $G_x$ is recurrent.
+We will show that $G_x$ is residually normal.

 Let $(g_n) \in G$ be a sequence of elements and let $x_n = g_nx$.
 Then $g_n G_x g_n^{-1} = G_{x_n}$.
 By local finiteness, there is an edge $f$ incident to $v$ such that there is a subsequence $(x_{n_k})$ with the property that the geodesic ray corresponding to each $x_{n_k}$ contains $f$.
 Then by the assumptions on $G$,